 This treatment will leave your back skin so fresh and relaxed with a healthy glowing look.

 get 20% off its regular price with $50 savings.

 This offer is valid till July 6th.

-During DMN treatment you will feel a little pressure and slight prickling with mild pinking or redness and sensitivity in the treated area which can lasts between 1 to 24 hours.
-To protect and soothe the skin occlusive healing cream or ointments are recommended for the first 24 to 48 hours as home care regime.
-Mineral makeup and sunscreen may be used on the treated area next day after procedure, although just keeping the skin moist often looks better and encourages faster healing.
+During DMN treatment you will feel a little pressure and slight prickling with mild pinking or redness and sensitivity in the treated area which can last between 1 to 24 hours.
+To protect and soothe the skin occlusive healing cream or ointments are recommended for the first 24 to 48 hours as a home care regime.
+Mineral makeup and sunscreen may be used on the treated area next day after the procedure, although just keeping the skin moist often looks better and encourages faster healing.

-DMN is a safe collagen boosting treatment that can reduce and improve the following conditions:
+DMN is a safe collagen-boosting treatment that can reduce and improve the following conditions:

 - Increase penetration of active product ingredients into the skin (80% more)

-- Softens fine lines and wrinkles (especially the forehead, nasolabial lines and wrinkles around the mouth)
+- Softens fine lines and wrinkles (especially the forehead, nasolabial lines, and wrinkles around the mouth)